derlin/fastapi-notebook-runner/README.md

 # Notebook Runner using FastAPI and Celery

-This repository contains the code of a small REST APi to execute a Jupyter Notebook on-demand.
+This repository contains the code of a small REST API to execute a Jupyter Notebook on-demand.
 Hit `/start` and it will start the execution.
 Hit `/progress` to know the status of the execution.
-In case of failure, hit `/output` to see the stacktrace.
+In case of failure, hit `/output` to see the stack trace.
 If you want to stop the execution, hit `/kill`.
 If you forgot all about the above, hit `/docs`.

 NOTE: only one execution can be requested at a time: hitting `/start` twice in a row, the second request will return an error `400`,